HMS Invincible (R05): Proposed sale and Falklands War

+The aircraft carrier was carrying 10 nuclear depth bombs as part of her standard armament when she deployed for the Falklands, and was one of several Royal Navy warships so equipped during the war.
+The weapons were removed while she was in the South Atlantic during early May 1982.

 On 1 June, the Australian Prime Minister, Malcolm Fraser, advised the British government that the sale of Invincible to Australia could be cancelled if desired.
 In July 1983, a year after the end of the Falklands conflict, the Ministry of Defence announced that it had withdrawn its offer to sell Invincible so it could maintain a three-carrier force.

 1983–2005

 In December 1983, Invincible was refused the use of dry dock facilities in Sydney when the Royal Navy declined to divulge to the Australian authorities whether or not the ship was carrying nuclear weapons.
 Invincible was accompanied by other ships, including Achilles, during this deployment.
 She then visited Auckland and Wellington in New Zealand.